 I recently posted about the heroic efforts of several workers in a trench collapse at a wind farm near Rainier, Washington.
 The Department of Labor and Industries (L&I) cited and fined several employers for the incident.
 Most importantly, we must remember that several construction workers risked their own lives.
 Those brave workers jumped into the trench to try and rescue their fellow workers.

-Police officers saved lives after public shooting
+Police officers heroes save lives after public shooting

 Similarly, three police officers were recognized in the news and other media outlets for lifesaving efforts in Des Moines, Washington.
 Very recently, on July 13, 2020 there was a shooting incident near a Metro stop in Kent, Washington, injuring six people.
 An off-duty Des Moines K-9 police officer, Doug Weable, was in his patrol car.
 The police dispatcher flagged him down to help.
 Immediately, the officer went to work using a shirt to apply a chest seal to 15-year-old victim.
 In parallel, Officer Weable directed a bystander to move another 16-year-old victim onto his side to aid in his breathing.